MajedHoussen98/E_Commerce_App/README.md

 A new Flutter application.

-# Developed BY Majed Houssen
+# Developed by:  Majed Houssen

 Email address: majed.houssen98@gmail.com